divvun/giellalt-svn2git/doc/WhatAndWhatNot.md

 ### sms

 - in `langs` - this is the main development line
-- in `experiment-langs` - this was an experiment, and will be removed.
+- in `experiment-langs` - this was an experiment, and has been removed.

 ### zul